GermanLepin/gateway_service/README.md

 - bank-api is an imitation of an external banking service with which we communicate using the REST API.
 You can check this out on the scheme at the very bottom.

 What I already did:
-1. user creation handler `/user/create`
+1. user creation handler `v1/user/create`
-2. user deletion handler `/user/delete/{uuid}`
+2. user logging handler `v1/user/login`
-3. payment handler `/payment`
+3. user deletion handler `v1/user/delete/{uuid}`
+4. user fetching handler `v1/user/fetch/{uuid}`
-4. start all databases and all servers using only one command
+5. start all databases and all servers using only one command
-5. migrations
+6. migrations

 What I am planning to do:
 1. cover the code with unit tests and e2e tests